PremierLangage/platon-conception/UC/Enseignant/exporter-stats.md

 ##	Problèmes et étapes suivantes
 FIXME _[Note any issues related to the definition of this use case that will require clarification prior to development.
 Also list any follow-up work that needs to be done prior to sign-off on the use case.]_

-FIXME définir ce qui pose problème dans la description **actuelle** du cas d'utilisation.
-FIXME vous pouvez ajouter ici un lien vers une issue github ou un carte de projet github.
+FIXME définir vue gestion de classe

 TBR